romaricdrigon/MetaYaml/README.md

 Thus, the following conventions are enforced by the XML loader:

-* elements AND attributes are stored as child, using respectively element name/content, attribute name/value as key and value
+* elements AND attributes are stored as child, using element name and content, or attribute name and value, as respectively key and value
-* if a node has an attribute and a child node with the same node, the attribute will be overwritten
+* if a node has an attribute and a child node with the same name, the attribute will be overwritten
 * if a node has both attribute(s) and a text content, text content will be stored under key `_value`
 * multiple child node with the same name will be overwritten, only the last will be retained; except if they have a `_key` attribute, which will be used thus
 * namespaces are not supported